mr-valente/rig/README.md

 # My Config Rig

-Open OS-specific branches for the appropriate rig and initialization instructions
+Open OS-specific branches for the appropriate rig and initialization instructions.